SamvitJ/samvitj.github.io/blog-source/_posts/2017-07-22-evaluating-startups.md

 But what personal *qualities* come up repeatedly in these descriptions?
 Intensity, ambition, clear passions - many times established at a young age, and often, a disregard for rules. <!-- streak of rebelliousness? -->

-In a [interview](http://www.vogue.com/article/star-quality-jennifer-lawrence-hunger-games) with Vogue, Jennifer Lawrence, the highest paid actress in the world today, once said, with some hesitation, that she "always knew that [she] was going to be famous."
-To the list of characteristics I would then also add, a certain belief in their own predestination. <!-- an inextinguishable belief? -->
+In an [interview](http://www.vogue.com/article/star-quality-jennifer-lawrence-hunger-games) with Vogue, Jennifer Lawrence, the highest paid actress in the world today, once said, with some hesitation, that she "always knew that [she] was going to be famous."
+To the list of characteristics I would then also add, a certain belief in their own predestination.[^4] <!-- an inextinguishable belief? -->

 Notice also that, today, Jeff Bezos is the owner of Blue Origin, one of the two leading space exploration companies, and Alphabet is the industry leader in the self-driving car space.
 Evidently, Bezos' early interest in space colonization and Page's attraction to autonomous cars weren't fake passions, but deeply-seated ambitions - visions for how the future should look like that they acted on as soon as they got the chance. <!-- While being the CEOs of $400+ billion companies definitely helps... -->

 While their biographies may sound impressive, none of these accomplishments are particularly uncommon, and I challenge you to hold the founders of your potential employer to the same high standard.
 Can you write a 2-sentence bio of each of the founders that reflects a similar caliber of achievement?

 In your description, try to focus on concrete accomplishments, as opposed to proper nouns.
 Instead of writing, "Sarah graduated from Harvard as a public policy major, and worked at Goldman Sachs for two years," write: "Sarah graduated from Harvard, where she worked to develop novel financial instruments allowing emigrants from oppressive regimes to remotely liquidate their assets, even testing her research through a live study based in Syria.
-While at Goldman Sachs, she helped expand the bank's portfolio of consumer fintech companies, and personally spearheaded late-stage financing for three bitcoin and blockchain-related startups."
+While at Goldman Sachs, she helped to expand the bank's portfolio of consumer fintech companies, and personally oversaw late-stage financing for three bitcoin and blockchain-related startups."

 This second Sarah would make a great founding CEO or COO for a blockchain-based, smart property startup.
 Sarah is a self-starter, with a history of building new things and sticking with them until they see adoption.
 She has a demonstrated interest in shaping the future through invention, as opposed to simply an interest in advancing herself.
 She has also successfully faced competition - it is not easy to get accepted to Harvard, and it is not easy to get a job at Goldman Sachs.

-So Sarah may have what it takes to beat the odds that the company she'll start will get killed - by its burn rate, by disputes between its founders, by its failure to find product-market fit, by its competitors, by shifts in the market.[^4]
+So Sarah may have what it takes to beat the odds that the company she'll start will get killed - by its burn rate, by disputes between its founders, by its failure to find product-market fit, by its competitors, by shifts in the market.[^5]

 What kinds of past experience are signs of a great founder?